gt-codes/og-cron/README.md

 2. Copy the `.env.example` file in this directory to `.env.local`
     - `UPSTASH_REDIS_REST_URL`: The REST URL for your Upstash Redis instance
     - `UPSTASH_REDIS_REST_TOKEN`: The REST token for your Upstash Redis instance
-    - `VC_TEAM_ID`: The Vercel Team ID you created the Edge Config store under
-    - `VC_ACCESS_TOKEN`: Your Vercel Personal Access Token scoped to your appropriate Vercel Team

 ## Start the development server